albert-decatur/survive-the-shell/README.md

 ## simple tricks to help you survive the shell

-Note there here, "^" means "hit control", and "+" means "then hit . . .".
+Note that here, "^" means "hit control", and "+" means "then hit . . .".

 1. when you want to cancel something hit ^+c
 1. when you want to exit a terminal, hit ^+d or type exit